Covid 19: Exams FAQs

 Your office is closed to the public.
 How / when can I receive my test certificate?

 You can access your results for IELTS through your profile on the IELTS Candidate Portal.
-You can preview your IELTS test results 13 calendar days from the test date for paper-based tests and 5-7 calendar days for computer delivered tests.
+You can preview your IELTS test results 13 calendar days from the test date for IELTS on paper tests and 3-5 calendar days for IELTS on a computer test.

-The test centre will inform you of the method of delivery of your IELTS Test Report Form or your Cambridge English certificate.
+The test centre will inform you of the method of delivery of your IELTS Test Report Form.
 As we are currently not open to the public your TRF/certificate will most probably be sent to the address you provided at registration.

 We are not able to provide test results over the phone, by email or fax for security reasons.